cartrawler/mobility-sdk-docs/IOS.md

 ### `cross-sell`

-The deeplink type `cross-sell` is used for opening a specific screen in the SDK.
+The deeplink type `cross-sell` is used for shortening a users search by pre-populating trip data from the flight details provided.
 To enable this functionality, you will need to pass in flight data using the following method:

 ```objectivec
 //  Add this call after `initWithOptions` and before `openMobility`